alan-turing-institute/bias-in-AI-course/Milestone4_Mitigating-Algorithm-Bias-and-Discrimination-in-Supervised-Learning/notebooks/README.md

 If the latter:

-Make sure you copy them in your own Google Drive as the original files are not editable.
+- Make sure you copy them in your own Google Drive as the original files are not editable.
+-
 If you use the notebooks locally:

-The data can be downloaded here: https://docs.google.com/uc?export=download&id=1-Wd1evAoDs4YsjRLfC-ifarmQL-Ozg3R.
+- The data can be downloaded here: TBC
-Make sure to save the data in the same folder as the notebooks.
+- Make sure to save the data in the same folder as the notebooks.